 Dror advises executives across the real estate universe on emerging business models and consumer behaviors.
 His clients include multibillion dollar companies such as AvalonBay Communities, British Land, Liberty Mutual, Dubai Holding, and Cushman & Wakefield, industry organizations such as the National Multifamily Housing Council, NAIOP, EPRA, and INREV, as well as venture-backed startups such as Breather, Bumblebee Spaces, and Carson.

-Dror’s work draws in his experiences living or working in some of the world most vibrant cities — Paris, London, Tel Aviv, Beijing, Melbourne, and New York — as well as his formal training at the London School of Economics, INSEAD, and SUT.
-His insights and research have been featured in reports and events by KPMG, PwC, the Royal Institute of Chartered Surveyors, PERE, JLL, CRETech, MIPIM, Real Estate Weekly, Estates Gazette.
+Dror’s work draws on his experiences living and working in some of the world most vibrant cities — Paris, London, Tel Aviv, Beijing, Melbourne, and New York — as well as his formal training at the London School of Economics, INSEAD, and Swinburne University of Technology.
+His insights and research have been featured in reports and events by KPMG, PwC, the Royal Institute of Chartered Surveyors, Business Insider, The Real Deal, PERE, CRETech, MIPIM, Real Estate Weekly, and Estates Gazette.

 Previously, Dror served as Vice President of Kardan Land, where he oversaw the expansion of a $3b property portfolio in partnership with investors such as Blackrock MGPA and Frasers Properties; as CEO of Otherz.com, an app development company; and as Head of Digital at Standards Group, a creative agency that served clients such as IKEA, Scandinavian Airlines, and Shangri La Hotels.